nonplayer/hammercrawl/hc_core_player_2_creation.md

 * they have one (1) additional attack dice (this increases to two at level 7, and three at level 14),
 * they have immunity to critical fumbles,
-* they have two (2) disadvantages on all saves except Body and Death.
+* they have two (2) Banes on all saves except Body and Death.

 While in their Rage, on their turn in combat they must take action according to the following priority chain - higher-listed actions are mandatory if possible: